lastefoto-ee/lastefoto-ee.github.io/content/en/home/hero.md

 advanced:
   css_class:
 ---
-Watch two hours of a newborn photo session in one minute time lapse
+Watch two hours of a newborn photo shoot in one minute time lapse

 {{< video library="true" src="viktoria-iljin.mp4" controls="no" >}}